 - If an adult makes a declaration of renunciation of Indian Citizenship, then he loses Indian citizenship.

-What are the key features of the Citizenship (Amendment) Bill, 2019?
+What are the key features of the Citizenship (Amendment) Act, 2019?

-- It proposes that Hindus, Sikhs, Buddhists, Jains, Parsis, and Christians from Afghanistan, Bangladesh and Pakistan will not be treated as illegal immigrants even when they have entered India without valid documents.
+- It proposes that non-muslim communities such as Hindus, Sikhs, Buddhists, Jains, Parsis, and Christians from Afghanistan, Bangladesh, and Pakistan, who entered India on or before December 31, 2014, will not be treated as illegal immigrants even when they have entered India without valid documents. *

 - It seeks to include a separate column in the citizenship form for applicants belonging to these 6 communities from those 3 countries.